Page created on June 6, 2021. Last updated on January 10, 2022 at 18:33

 HPV expresses two oncoproteins, E6 and E7.
 E6 inhibits the tumor suppressor p53, and E7 inhibits the tumour suppressors retinoblastoma protein (pRb), p21, and p27.

 HPV infection affects squamous cells and causes hyperplasia and hyperkeratosis.
-An atypical type of cells called the koilocyte is characteristic for HPV infection.
+An atypical form of cells called the koilocyte is characteristic for HPV infection.

 Three different vaccines against HPV exist: